 Poor Dental Health Caused by Neglect or Poor Diet

-Depression, poor self-care, and an unbalanced diet can lead to an increased amount of bacteria in the mouth.
+Depression, poor self-care and an unbalanced diet can lead to an increased amount of bacteria in the mouth.
 In turn, this leads to tooth decay and gum disease across the entire mouth.
-Brushing twice each day, flossing daily, and limiting sugar or carbohydrate-loaded snacks throughout the day is important.
+Brushing twice each day, flossing daily and limiting sugar or carbohydrate-loaded snacks throughout the day are important.
 Purchasing an electric toothbrush can improve gum health, and a prescription for fluoride can help strengthen weak enamel that is prone to developing cavities.

 Clenching and grinding (bruxism) of the teeth may happen subconsciously, causing advanced wear of your teeth or even headaches.
 When the jaws are in a resting position, the teeth should not be in contact with those in the opposite arch, even though the mouth is closed.
 Having a bite splint made can prevent the jaws from clenching together and damaging teeth or restorations throughout your mouth.

 Always schedule routine care visits with your dental office twice each year.
 During these visits, you’ll receive a preventive cleaning, examination and necessary X-rays.
 Your dentist can assess if you’re experiencing faster-than-normal wear or destruction of your teeth, and advise what preventive or interceptive measures should be taken.
 It’s also important to inform your dentist of medications that you’re taking, as this can affect prescriptions that your dentist may need to write for you, or what types of local anesthetic to use during treatments.